howard8888/workspace/README.md

 A: Yes—add `stand`, connect `NOW→stand`, then add and connect `mom:close → nipple:found → nipple:latched → milk:drinking`, and plan to `milk:drinking`.

 Q: Where will this README send me if I get lost?
-A: Use the Table of Contents to jump to Architecture, Planner Contract, or Tutorial sections; this single file is the canonical compendium.
+A: Use the Table of Contents to jump to Architecture, Planner Contract, or Tutorial sections, this single file is the canonical compendium.